 - Clear - this status indicates that the police have found no cause for concern and that the applicant has a clean record (no pending criminal cases against him/her).
-The police verification found all information provided by the applicant to be true and correct.

 - Adverse - this status indicates that the police, in the course of their verification, have found inconsistencies in the information submitted by the applicant, resulting in the passport being withheld or cancelled.
 These inconsistencies could be due to the applicant providing an incorrect or false address in their application.
 Another cause could be criminal cases that have been filed against that applicant that are pending in a court of law.